-Violeta Yas is a bilingual meteorologist for NBC10 and Telemundo62, and chief meteorologist for Telemundo62.
-You can watch her live forecasts every weekday at 5 p.m., 6 p.m., and 11 p.m. newscasts on Telemundo62.
+Violeta is a bilingual meteorologist for Telemundo62 and NBC10, and chief meteorologist for Telemundo62.

-Born in Mar del Plata, Argentina and raised in North Jersey, Violeta joined Telemundo62 in January of 2014.
-Previously, she attended Rutgers University, New Brunswick, where she received a bachelor’s degree in Journalism and Media Studies.
-She later earned her Certificate of Broadcast Meteorology from Mississippi State University.
+Born in Mar del Plata, Argentina and raised in North Jersey, Violeta joined the Telemundo62 team in January of 2014.
+Previously, she attended Rutgers University, New Brunswick, where she received a bachelor’s degree in Journalism & Media Studies, with a minor in Spanish.
+She later earned her Certificate of Broadcast Meteorology with Mississippi State University.

 Violeta's weather career began in 2010, when she joined AccuWeather as a bilingual broadcaster.
 Violeta has appeared on Fox News, Fox Business, ABC World News Now, The Big Ten Network, Fox Sports, several Telemundo and Univision affiliates, ZBM-TV (Bermuda), and various other Spanish networks across Latin America.
 The opportunity to forecast weather for a wide range of viewers, countries, climates and topographies on a daily basis-- in two different languages-- really sparked and inspired her to hone her interest in language and weather & and how they are interpreted globally.